EarthAsylum/eacDoojigger/readme.md

 An {eac}Doojigger extension to enable the use of Content Delivery Network assets on your WordPress site, significantly decreasing your page load times and improving the user experience.

 +   [{eac}ObjectCache]
-A light-weight and very efficient drop-in persistent object cache that uses a fast SQLite database to cache WordPress objects.
+A light-weight and very efficient drop-in persistent object cache that uses a fast SQLite database and even faster APCu shared memory to cache WordPress objects.

 +   [{eac}Readme]
 An {eac}Doojigger extension to translate a WordPress style markdown 'readme.txt' file and provides _shortcodes_ to access header lines, section blocks, or the entire document.